LordOfTrident/binw/README.md

 See `./bin/app -h` for controls and help.

 ## Bugs
-- A bug with the buffer position acting weird sometimes, im too lazy to fix right now

 If you find any bugs, please create an issue and report them.

 ## Dependencies